-Below are the links to a series of post I wrote on the stages of change.
+Below are the links to a series of posts I wrote on the stages of change.
 This is my explanation of the model and some additional insights from Ken Minkhoff at Zia Partners and my fellow Change Agents.

-My apologies to Prochaska, Norcross and DiClemente if I have in any way distorted their model.
+My apologies to Prochaska, Norcross, and DiClemente if I have in any way distorted their model.
 For their version read the book.
-See also materials on Stages of Change at the SAMHSA web site.
+See also materials on Stages of Change at the SAMHSA website.